docker/docs/datacenter/ucp/3.0/guides/admin/configure/ucp-configuration-file.md

 ## cluster_config table (required)

-Configures the swarm cluster that the current UCP instance manages.
+Configures the cluster that the current UCP instance manages.

 The `dns`, `dns_opt`, and `dns_search` settings configure the DNS settings for UCP components.
 Assigning these values overrides the settings in a container's